Updated March 2026

 As wages rose, the cost of "high-entropy" projects (NASA, Nuclear) skyrocketed.
 This is Baumol's Cost Disease.
 It became too expensive to build rockets because engineers and janitors at NASA needed competitive wages.

 Result: The Architect was starved.
 We retreated to "Bits" (software) because software has zero marginal cost and isn't subject to the same energy/labor inflation as steel.
-This is the "lost progress" you correctly identified.
+This is the “lost progress” that the thesis identifies.

 In a Liquid Labor economy, we break Baumol's Cost Disease.